WebOfTrustInfo/verifiable-news/sketchpad.md

 ```

 ### Supersession
-Supersession objects can facilitate the modification, editing, revision, forwarding, redirection and replacement of statements.
+Supersession objects can facilitate the modification, editing, revision, forwarding, redirection and replacement of resources and statements.

 A supersession object might resemble:
 ```json